AustinBorger/DXAudio/README.md

 Note that you should not call stream interface methods from within `Process()`, as it occurs on a separate thread and the `IDXAudioStream` interface is not thread-safe.
 COM is initialized in apartment-threaded mode, and nothing is done within DXAudio to prevent race conditions on behalf of the application.

+#### 3. Create the stream

+A stream can be created through `DXAudioCreateStream()`:

+    HRESULT DXAudioCreateStream (
+        const DXAUDIO_STREAM_DESC* pDesc,
+        IDXAudioCallback* pDXAudioCallback,
+        IDXAudioStream** ppDXAudioStream
+    );

+The use of this function should be pretty self-explanatory.
+This function does not handle nullptr exceptions, so make sure the variables you hand it are valid.
+This function will return `E_INVALIDARG` if the wrong type of callback interface is provided (checked via `QueryInterface()`, which you must implement correctly).

+#### 4. Use the stream